 Saffron: Be sure to use high quality saffron.
 For more about saffron, check this post about Saffron tea.

-Lemon Juice: Add lemon juice to the marinade and basting mixture judiciously.
-If you use too much, it can make the chicken kabobs tangy.
+Lemon Juice: Add lemon juice to the chicken kabob marinade and basting mixture judiciously.
+If you use too much, it can make the kabobs tangy.

 Yogurt: Instead of lemon juice, you can use a combination of yogurt and lemon juice.
 It will give a flavor that is distinct and equally enjoyable.
 Marinate for at least 12 hours if using yogurt.

-Onions: This is a very important ingredient that gives the kebabs their characteristic flavor.
+Onions: This is a very important ingredient that gives the joojeh kabobs their characteristic flavor.
 Try using red onions for a bolder flavor.

-To keep them juicy, do not overcook the chicken kabobs.
+To keep them juicy, do not overcook the joojeh kabobs.

 How To Make It